 Largely neglected during the recent Caribbean tourism expansions of the last few decades, this quiet and laid-back island is supported by small-scale commercial fishing.

 South Caicos may not be the right destination for everyone.
 The extravagant nightlife, crowded beaches, and bustle of other Caribbean destinations is traded for a unique Hemingwayesque experience.
 Water sports businesses are few, accommodation options are limited, there’s nary a gift shop in sight, and the beaches aren’t quite up to the standard of the other main islands in the Turks and Caicos.
 However, for those who want to experience the old Caribbean while it still exists, the Big South offers a truly unique vacation.

 As a small island, South Caicos offers limited accommodation choices.

 The luxury East Bay Resort offers 86 beautiful suites, a wide range of amenities, onsite gourmet dining, a spa, and, importantly, a scenic beachfront location.

-Boasting one of the finest vistas in the Turks and Caicos, the Ocean and Beach Hotel is found a little closer to the town of Cockburn Harbour on an oceanfront bluff.
+Boasting of one of the finest vistas in the Turks and Caicos, the Ocean and Beach Hotel is found a little closer to the town of Cockburn Harbour on an oceanfront bluff.

 A few homestay lodging and vacation rentals are available at times on South Caicos, however, the selection isn’t extensive.
 Booking typically takes place directly with the accommodation’s owner.

 All-inclusive packages and travel deals, including dining, are available from both of the island’s resorts.
 In addition to the restaurants at the accommodations, a single small café, favoured by locals, is found in town.

 A bit more weather-beaten than the brilliant white sand coasts of Providenciales, Grand Turk, and Middle Caicos, the beaches of South Caicos are beautiful nevertheless.